ismaGR/cnv-relationnel/README.md

 # cnv-relationnel
-CNV functionality for ODIN portal.
+CNV functionality for ODIN project portal.

 The database will be implemented in Mysql using Spring Boot Tool for this module.